PSU-CMPSC-445/web-app/README.md

 ```
 code .
 ```
-To get started, you need to make sure all dependencies are install in the code. this can be done with the npm install command in your IDE's terminal
+To get started, you need to make sure all dependencies are installed in the code.
+This can be done with the npm install command in your IDE's terminal
 ```
 npm install